AliciaFrederick/Call-of-the-Netherdeep/content/DM Only/Reference/Ghosts of Saltmarsh - Ch. 4 Salvage Operation.md

 #### 1. Main Deck

+> [!QUOTE] Read Aloud
->>The *Emperor*'s upper decks slope gently down toward the ship's port side.
+>The *Emperor*'s upper decks slope gently down toward the ship's port side.
 The forecastle and quarterdeck are empty, and short wooden stumps are all that remain of the ship's masts.
 The double doors leading to cabins fore and aft appear intact, as does the metal grate in the deck that offers access to the lower decks.
 Aside from the rhythmic creak of the ship's badly weathered timbers, all seems quiet.
->>

 This area is unoccupied.
 The doors to fore and aft are not locked (but see area 3), and the ship's wheel turns easily and freely.
 A character who makes a successful DC 10 Intelligence check determines that the wheel is no longer connected to the ship's rudder, and it can't be used to steer the ship until the vessel undergoes extensive repairs.